-&lt;sup>28 See OFCCP's Technical Assistance Guide at:
+39 See OFCCP's Technical Assistance Guide at:

-- b.
-Existing collaborations with foreign entities and governments.
-The recipient will be required to provide DOE with a written list of all existing foreign collaborations in which has entered in connection with its DOE-funded award scope. - c.
+c.
 Description of collaborations that should be reported.
 In general, a collaboration will involve some provision of a thing of value to, or from, the recipient.
 A thing of value includes but may not be limited to all resources made available to, or from, the recipient in support of and/or related to the DOE award, regardless of whether or not they have monetary value.
 Things of value also may include inkind contributions (such as office/laboratory space, data, equipment, supplies, employees, students).
 In-kind contributions not intended for direct use on the DOE award but resulting in provision of a thing of value from or to the DOE award must also be reported.
 Collaborations do not include routine workshops, conferences, use of the recipient's services and facilities by foreign investigators resulting from its standard published process for evaluating requests for access, or the routine use of foreign facilities by awardee staff in accordance with the recipient's standard policies and procedures.